 Potentially good tankmates:

-- Boxer crabs, Emerald crabs, Porcelain anemone crabs, cleaner shrimp (Peppermint shrimp, Red Fire shrimp, Skunk Cleaner Shrimp), Saron Shrimp, Sexy shrimp usually do not bother Bumble bee shrimp.
+- Boxer crabs, Emerald crabs, Porcelain anemone crabs, cleaner shrimp (Peppermint shrimp, Red Fire shrimp, Skunk Cleaner Shrimp, Red-white Cleaner Shrimp), Saron Shrimp, Sexy shrimp usually do not bother Bumble bee shrimp.

 The global aquarium industry is growing every year and the demand for some kind of unusual and interesting animal species is increasing as well.